appanp/supply-chain-fundas/supply_chain_terminology.md

 ### TODOs

 - [ ] Complete the terms identified with a TODO - around 30+ of them.
-- [ ] Add the other terms if they are missing from [this link](https://www.inboundlogistics.com/articles/warehousing-process), warehouse/reailing related term in [Gartner glossary](https://www.gartner.com/en/information-technology/glossary).
+- [ ] Add the other terms if they are missing from [this link](https://www.inboundlogistics.com/articles/warehousing-process), warehouse/reailing related term in [Gartner glossary](https://www.gartner.com/en/information-technology/glossary) and [IBM WMS Glossary](https://www.ibm.com/docs/en/warehouse-management/9.5.0?topic=glossary)

 ### Terminology